mamedev/mame/docs/source/usingmame/ui.rst

 If you start MAME without specifying a system on the command line, the system selection menu will be shown (assuming the
 :ref:`ui option <mame-commandline-ui>` is set to **cabinet**).
-The system selection menu is also shown if you select **Select New Machine** from the main menu during emulation.
+The system selection menu is also shown if you select **Select New System** from the main menu during emulation.
 Selecting a system that uses software lists shows the similar software selection menu.